 At this point in the logistics, it seems like a lot of planning.
 It was to an extent; especially most of our planning was more preparation for the region.
 However, we really didn’t have any set plans of activities other than things we were interested in doing.
 In addition as I mentioned earlier, baby volcano Barujari under Rinjani made everything flexible.
 Since our flights in the area were budget airlines, we had the flexibility to change it up.
 The usual websites are going to be your best bet of helping you prepare.
 They include lonely planet thorntree, trip advisor, wikitravel, and ofcourse google.
 I did put up part of our rough itinerary on the thorntree forum and picked up a few good tips, though nothing concrete in the form of this is what you should do.

 Part of what made planning a bit difficult is both the seemingly lack of infrastructure in the Southeast Asia and the way traveling seemingly approached by those on the ground.
-Unlike national parks in the US, the alps in Europe, Torres Del Paine, and other regions that have a hiking culture we were use to, it wasn’t set up where you can just get in a do it yourself.
-That’s specially addressing the infrastructure set up where you can read about how to get somewhere and then you just grab your backpack and head up established trails that were planned and mapped out.
-Because there isn’t an established infrastructure in Southeast Asia, there were not very specific information online about how to go about doing the activity by yourself.
+Unlike national parks in the US, the alps in Europe, Torres Del Paine, and other regions that have a hiking culture we were use to, it wasn’t set up where you can easily just get in a do it yourself.
+You can’t just find information online or hiking guidebooks, grab your backpack, and head up established trails that were planned and mapped out.
 All the activates we were looking to do seemed to be the easiest, and recommended, for us to just hire a group, a guide, a boat, or a driver.
 Its just things are changing or unestablished and the locals on the ground knows best.

-So the sum of all that is much of the planning are probably best done on the ground when you get there.
+So in summary, much of the planning are probably best done on the ground when you get there.
 It is mostly what we ended up doing during this trip.
 That’s not to say there aren’t good companies out there you can find online and we experienced that also.
-The best comment I can making your way through all this is use your personal judgment regarding the companies and people you talk to and don’t be afraid to push for what you want.
+The best advice in my opinion is use your personal judgment regarding the companies and the people you talk to and don’t be afraid to push for what you want.
 Anyway, I’ll get more into the specifics in the trip report sections.
 It has been a while for me to travel by the seat of my pants rather than planning it.
 It can more stressful but more adventurous at the same time.

 Having said all that, I’m not saying that you can’t go out and do things yourself.
-For me, it just seemed more difficult and I personally didn’t have as much time to dedicate to researching everything.
+For me, it just seemed more difficult to do with limited time and the given resources.
 Again, this is my first time in Southeast Asia and I’m sure doing thing myself would be easier with more experience in this part of the world.
 If you do want to try to do things yourself as much as possible, then my recommendation would be to rent a scooter.
 You can pretty much access anywhere if you have one.
-A couple of warnings through, the traffic is pretty much free for all and you just have to take it easy.
-Also, you do want to have an international license or be ready to have bribe money ready for some police as they will target foreigners.
+Just be aware, the traffic is pretty much free for all and you just have to take it easy.
+Also, you do want to have an international license or be ready to have bribe money ready for the police as they will target foreigners.

 Looking back, I’m glad we had our tent and sleeping pads.
 I knew we can get a good night sleep with them, the tent was useful when we camped on the beach as it kept out mosquitos, and it helped in negotiating the price of our tours.
 It wasn’t much of a hassle either as we ended having he luggage company hold our camping equipment at CGK when we traveled to Phuket (HKT) on Tiger Air, who charged for check bags.
 That being said, you can just go with 2 day packs and be absolutely fine.